namx-holi/ShitpostPy/README.md

 # ShitpostPy
-Written in Python
-Requires googletrans, schedule, tweepy

-Generates sentences and posts them to twitter
+Generates sentences and posts them to twitter.

+Written in Python2.7 but it _should_ work in Python3

 ## Setup

-Make sure you have the requirements installed mentioned at the top of this README.
+### Dependencies
+* googletrans
+* schedule
+* tweepy

+### Configuration
-Make a duplicate of secrets_template.py and name it secrets.py.
-Find your Twitter consumer key, access token, and their respective secrets and add them to secrets.py.
+1. Make a duplicate of **settings_template.py** and name it **settings.py.**
+2. Find your Twitter consumer key, access token, and their respective secrets and add them to **settings.py** under the user section.
+3. Configure the minutes between posts and syncs per day in **settings.py** under the posts section.
-Head into the Words directory and set up some formatting for sentence structure using the example.txt.
-Make sure the base sentence is named base.txt.
+4. Head into the Words directory and set up some formatting for sentence structure using the **example.txt**.
+Make sure the base sentence is named **base.txt**.
-Open up bot.py and set the sync times and delay between posts right at the top Run bot.py and it should start creating sentences and posting them to Twitter.
+5. If you are going to use a premade *Words* directory, you can set the path to it in **settings.py**.
+6. Configure any words that you don't want to be seen in the posts in **restricted_words.txt**.

+## Running ShitpostPy
+Either doubleclick on **bot.py** or launch from command line.
+Enjoy!